The Best Texas College Towns For Retirees To Move To

 McAllen

 With a population of about 142,000 residents, there are plenty of things for retirees to do in McAllen in a more relaxed setting, without the hustle-and-bustle of a big city.
-The area is known for its golf courses, with designated areas for hiking at nearby state parks and bird-watching at the McAllen Nature Center.
+The area is known for its golf courses, with designated areas for hiking at nearby state parks, and bird-watching at the McAllen Nature Center.
 Some parks also include ADA-friendly trails for those with mobility issues.
 On the healthcare front, access to the South Texas Health System offers residents comprehensive medical care close to home.
-Those looking to find a place to live may be surprised by the affordability.
-According to Zillow, the average rent was $1,367 in McAllen at the end of August, which is about $600 less than the national average of roughly $2,007.
-Buying a home is also considered affordable in this Texas town, with a median sale price of $244,667 in late June 2025, notes Zillow.

 Brownsville

-Located in south Texas near the border with Mexico, there's plenty of warm weather and outdoor activities to keep retirees and their families busy here, including watching collegiate football.
-As mentioned previously, the largest university located in the Rio Grande Valley is the University of Texas Rio Grande Valley (UTRGV), a public research university established in 2015 with campuses in Edinburg and Brownsville, plus other locations throughout a four-county region.
+Located in south Texas near the border with Mexico, there's plenty of warm weather and outdoor activities to keep retirees and their families busy.
+Like McAllen, the largest university nearby is the University of Texas Rio Grande Valley (UTRGV), a public research university with campuses in Edinburg and Brownsville, plus other locations throughout a four-county region.
+UTRGV is the only university in Texas that includes both a School of Medicine and a School of Podiatric Medicine.
+In 2024, The Wall Street Journal ranked UTRGV No. 1 in Texas for the best value.

 San Antonio